im-lakshyaveerturna/VolumeHandControl/README.md

 <code><h1 align="center">VolumeHandControl</h1></code>

-<h2 align = "center">A python program to control the volume of a MacOS devices with a hand gesture.</h2>
+<h2 align = "center">A python program to control the volume of MacOS devices with a hand gesture.</h2>
 <br></br>

 ## How to use it ?